Zolmeister/flare-gun/README.md

 ##### `.express({Express} app)` -> `FlarePromise`

-Pass in an express server object to make calls to, instead of a url
+Pass in an express server object to make calls to, instead of a url Also accepts a promise of an express server

 ## Contributing